7 Public Libraries in Madrid’s City Center

 bib-eugenio

-Address: Paseo Fernán Núñez, 24, Madrid
+Address: Paseo Fernán Núñez, 24

 Marqués de Vadillo